dedis/d-voting/docs/api.md

 	"Signature"     : "<hex encoded>"
 }
 ```
-Where `LastBlockIdx` is the index of the last block of the blockchain before the transaction was submitted, `Hash` is the hash all the above fields, and `Signature` is the signature of the hash by the proxy of the blockchain node.
+Where `LastBlockIdx` is the index of the last block of the blockchain before the transaction was submitted, `Hash` is the hash of all the above fields and `Signature` is the signature of the hash by the blockchain node's proxy.

 # SC1: Form create 🔐